Akron Goodyear Wingfoots: 1946–61: NIBL

 The Akron Goodyear Wingfoots joined the National Industrial Basketball League in 1946, and became an integrated part of the league.
 They never met any success, as the Bartlesville Phillips 66ers dominated in winning the titles.
 In 15 seasons, their record was 126 wins and 139 losses.

 1961–73: NABL and FIBA Intercontinental Cups

 The team was not a part of the BAA and NBL merger that created the NBA.
 Instead, they reconstituted those NBL teams left over into the National Industrial Basketball League.
 The Wingfoots regained national power in the NIBL, which in 1960, was changed to the National Alliance of Basketball Leagues.
 They joined the NABL in the 1960s, and continued to play there until the late 1970s.
 They also represented USA basketball at the FIBA Intercontinental Cup, which is organized by FIBA World.
 In 1964, they won their first AAU tournament, after beating their bitter rivals, the Phillips 66ers, in the final.
-They won the AAU championship again, in 1967.
+They won the AAU championship again, once again beating the Phillips 66ers, in 1967.